Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Monitoring covariance matrix alone, when

-Costa and Machado [2008, 2009] used the statistic VMAX, the maximum of the marginal sample variances of standardized variables from rational subgroups where standardization is done using the marginal in-control mean and standard deviations.
-They argued that $\textrm{VMAX}$ has the advantage of faster detection of covariance shifts and is better in identifying the individual out of control variables in comparison to the methods introduced in Alt [1985].
-However, this method is sensitive to linear dependency among the variables, as the out of control ARL ($\rm ARL_1$) of the method increases when the correlations among the variables increase.
-Machado et al. [2009b], Quinino et al. [2012], Costa and Neto [2017], Gadre and Kakade [2018], and Machado et al. [2018] proposed some variants of the VMAX and improved it in bivariate and trivariate cases.
-In addition to the aforementioned bivariate charts, Cheng and Cheng [2011] proposed an artificial neural network based approach which showed better performance than traditional generalized variance chart in detecting variance shifts of a bivariate process.
+Although the marginal variances can be also computed when $n<p$, the larger sample size can provide better estimation and Costa and Machado (2009) only included the case $n>{p}$ in their numerical studies.
+Once a signal occurred, the responsible variable for the out-of-control situation is identified as the one with a sample variance larger than the upper control limit.
+It is argued that $\textrm{VMAX}$ has the advantage of faster detection of covariance shifts and is better at identifying the individual out-of-control variables in comparison to the $|\mathbf{S}|$ chart introduced in Alt (1985).
+However, this method is sensitive to linear dependency among the variables, as the $\rm ARL_1$ of the method increases when the correlations among the variables increase.
+Costa and Machado (2008), Machado et al. (2009b), Quinino et al. (2012), Costa and Neto (2017), Gadre and Kakade (2018), and Machado et al. (2018) proposed some variants of VMAX and improved it in bivariate and trivariate cases.
+For example, Quinino et al. (2012) introduced VMIX chart for a bivariate normal process at sampling epoch $i$ as: